fortran-lang/fortran-lang.org/learn/intrinsics/VERIFY.md

        chars='32-af43d'
        lout=.true.

-       lout = lout.and.(verify(chars(1:2), int) == 0)
+       ! are the first two characters integer characters? lout = lout.and.(verify(chars(1:2), int) == 0)

-       lout = lout.and.(verify(chars(3:3), '-') == 0)
+       ! is the third character a dash? lout = lout.and.(verify(chars(3:3), '-') == 0)

-       lout = lout.and.(verify(chars(4:8), hex) == 0)
+       ! is remaining string a valid representation of a hex value? lout = lout.and.(verify(chars(4:8), hex) == 0)

        if(lout)then
           write(*,*)trim(chars),' passed'
        endif

     endblock CHECK
 end program demo_verify
 ```